EMRUCR/Emotion_Detection_with_FER/README.md

 # Emotion_Detection_with_FER

-We use the model included in the FER library to detect emotions via webcam.
+We detect emotions via webcam using a model found in the FER library.
-The machine then changes the image based on the real-time emotion detection output.
+Then, the image changes according to the real-time emotion detection output.